renber/TaskbarExtensions/README.md

 # TaskbarExtensions

-This library began as tool for Windows 8 which allowed to display the clock on all taskbars, not only the primary one.
+This library began as a tool for Windows 8 which allowed to display the clock on all taskbars, not only the primary one.
 Now it provides a way to add arbitrary elements to the taskbar of Windows 10.

 ## Features